Struct rsvg::CairoRenderer

 Converts the SVG document’s intrinsic dimensions to pixels, if possible.

-attributes with physical dimensions (CSS pixels, cm, in, etc.) or
+height attributes with physical dimensions (CSS pixels, cm, in, etc.) or

 font-based dimensions (em, ex).